Posts Tagged ‘Alternate History’

 December 27th: 1999 Milwaukee Wisconsin

-Patrick laughed as opened the door.
-“Nice to see you too dude.
-Come on in.”
+“Good to see you too, dude.”
+Patrick laughed.
+“Come on in.”
 Entering the house, Patrick asked “How was your Christmas?
 Did you get lots of cool stuff?”

 Then he saw Patrick look up towards his staircase as annoyed as a female voice spoke from above.
 “Who is it?”

 Patrick lowered his voice to say, “Just handled my business with this girl.
-Wait here, I’ll go get rid of her though.”
+Wait here, I’ll go get rid of her.”
 Patrick watched his friend ascend back up the steps.
 Soon he heard faint whispers from upstairs, including that incessant whining of a teenage girl which he heard all the time in school.
 “I guess girls in the big city bitch too,” Franklin thought to himself while looking around the living room.
 Hanging from the walls there were a few framed pictures of Patrick and his mother.
 It was a shame, his mother seemed nice.
 Franklin wished he would have had cool parents, but with any luck, after a few days it wouldn’t matter anymore.

 Patrick followed behind, or at least Franklin assumed she did.
 He still wasn’t looking at her face when Patrick said whatever it was her name was.
-“What’s up,” he heard her voice say.
+“What’s up?” he heard her voice say.
 Franklin simply nodded and smiled; her voice no longer annoyed him.

-Patrick then said “Well, Franklin and I are gonna chill.
+Patrick then said, “Well, Franklin and I are gonna chill.
 I’ll call you later alright?”

 “Awesome.”
 Her now cute voice replied.
 Her moist wet lips kissed his cheek before she gave Franklin a coy smile and walked away.
 Both Patrick and Franklin were now watching her legs as they walked toward the door and her body exited the house.